HewlettPackard/windlass/README.md

     # pins: is a dictionary sections used to control how we pin
     # artifacts.
     #
+    # It is made up of a dictionary of _sections_ that control how to
+    # write / read the pins.
+Each section knows how to handle certain
+    # artifacts and how to write out the metadata associated with the
+    # artifact include its version.
+    #
+    # The name of the section doesn't matter.
+    #
     pins:
       section1:
           # type: type tells us how this section will manage the pins.